The Definitive Streaming Setup Guide – How to Set Up a Live Stream

 Although each streaming setup will look different, there are a few considerations that remain the same: software requirements, necessary equipment, and expert support needs.
 Let’s take a look at how to set up a live stream for streaming at different levels

-Basic Streaming Setup
+Basic Streaming Setup for Beginners

 Some broadcasts can be done with a basic streaming setup and a small budget.
-A simple streaming setup will suffice for independent creators and small businesses.
-Educators can also usually get by with a basic streaming setup as long as they have streaming software that supports screen sharing and stream recording.
+A simple streaming setup will suffice for independent creators (beginners) and small businesses.
+Educators can also usually get by with a basic streaming setup as long as they have a beginner-level streaming software that supports screen sharing and stream recording.

 That said, let’s look at the components of a basic live streaming setup.